 Filler Metal Selection

 Cleaning between passes is not necessary if the weld bead remains bright and silvery.
 Straw or light blue weld discoloration can be removed by wire brushing with a clean stainless steel wire brush.
-Contaminated weld beads, as evidenced by a dark blue, grey or white powdery colour, must be completely removed by grinding.
+Contaminated weld beads, as evidenced by a dark blue, grey, or white powdery color, must be completely removed by grinding.
 The joint must then be carefully prepared and cleaned before welding again.

 Evaluating Weld Quality